 New model Shared Ownership homes have already come onto the market.
 However, old model Shared Ownership homes are still available.
 As a result, it is important to check which model you are applying for.

 You could buy a home through Shared Ownership in England if:

-- your household earns £80,000 a year or less or £90,000 a year or less in London
+- your household earns £80,000 a year or less when you’re buying outside of London, or £90,000 a year or less when you’re buying in London

 - you are a first-time buyer, you used to own a home but can’t afford to buy one now or are an existing shared owner looking to move.

-With Help to Buy: Shared Ownership you can buy a newly built home or an existing one through resale programmes from housing associations.
+With Shared Ownership you can buy a newly built home or an existing one through resale programmes from housing associations.
 You’ll need to take out a mortgage to pay for your share of the home’s purchase price, or fund this through your savings.
 Shared Ownership properties are always leasehold.

 Only military personnel will be given priority over other groups through government funded Shared Ownership schemes.
 This priority will apply when there is an undersupply of Shared Ownership homes in a local area.
 However, councils with their own shared ownership home-building programmes may have some priority groups, based on local housing needs.

 Buying through Shared Ownership is a financial commitment.
 For example, you may lose your home and the money you put into it if you do not pay your rent.
 Therefore, we recommend that you read more information about the conditions of the Shared Ownership scheme by clicking here.